adamluzsi/adamluzsi/CV.md

 developed received recognition from my peers at the current company and was successfully deployed in real-life applications.
 Within the company, the project served as a demonstration of the Rack project and was utilized for the rapid development of small HTTP web microservices.

+### Swisscom AG. - Automated Key Rotation for 5G DMC Core CNFs

+Developing tooling to automate the rotation of cryptographic keys and credentials across 5G Distributed Mobile Core (DMC) Cloud-Native Functions (CNFs), ensuring compliance with security best practices and zero-trust principles.
+The solution integrates with existing infrastructure orchestration and secrets management systems to enable secure, auditable, and scheduled key lifecycle operations—minimizing operational risk and downtime during rotations.
+It also automate the key deployment process for NF version updates, and as such, significantly reduces toil for platform teams.

+### Swisscom AG. - REP Execution Tracking Tool

+Designed and implemented a Go-based backend system from the ground up to provide teams with actionable visibility into the status of their DevOps-oriented Reliability Enhancement Procedures (REPs).
+Leveraging Clean Architecture to ensure maintainability and testability.
+The service integrates seamlessly with existing project management tools (e.g., Jira, Confluence) via adapters and automated.
+Through the tool, the teams are able to monitor the REP compliance, identify gaps, and prioritize remediation without adopting new workflows.
+The solution reduced manual reporting overhead, and increased focus to incorporate continous improvements to aim towards production excelence.

 ### Emarsys - Historical Data Service